llm-bible/llm-bible.github.io/_publications/barros2024large.markdown

 bibkey: barros2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.14473"}
-tags: ['Prompting', 'Security', 'Tools', 'Reinforcement Learning']
+tags: ['Security', 'Tools', 'Prompting', 'Reinforcement Learning']
 ---
 The exponential growth of text-based data in domains such as healthcare, education, and social sciences has outpaced the capacity of traditional